-THE ATHENADORAN LIBRARY Is the first full statement of the principles of the Danaan Religion and its championship of Goddess Devotion.
-It goes beyond the current corpus of Goddess-related writings, a corpus dominated by historical expositions, to put forth a synthesis of that history with Science, reason and sensibility, to produce a guide for modern life, a guide based on healthful attitudes, good psychology, and the unfettering of the human drives for peace, love and excellence.
+THE ATHENADORAN LIBRARY Is the first full statement of the principles of the Danaan Philosophy (or Religion) and its championship of Universal Coexistence or Goddess Devotion.
+It goes beyond the current corpus of expositional writings, a corpus dominated by historical expositions, to put forth a synthesis of that history with Science, reason and sensibility, to produce a guide for modern life, a guide based on healthful attitudes, good psychology, and the unfettering of the human drives for peace, love and excellence.

 The Athenadoran Library incorporates in a single volume the three most important, larger Danaan texts produced to date by Athenadorus.
 The Library contains the full texts of The Danaa, The Phædran Letters and the Ta Men Tao.